-Increasing concentrations of greenhouse gases in Earth's atmosphere represent a long-term commitment by society to living in a changing climate and, ultimately, a warmer world (IPCC, 2013).
 The Norwegian greenhouse gas monitoring programme is set up to meet national and international needs for greenhouse gas measurement data, both for the scientific community, national environmental authorities and global policy making.
-The program includes measurements and trend calculations of 46 climate gases.
-The key findings from the monitoring program shows that concentration in the atmosphere of the main greenhouse gases with high anthropogenic emissions has been increasing over the period of investigation, since 2001, except for CFCs and a few halogenated gases.
+The programme includes measurements and trend calculations of 46 climate gases.
+The key findings from the monitoring programme shows that concentration in the atmosphere of the main greenhouse gases with high anthropogenic emissions has been increasing over the period of investigation, except for CFCs and a few halogenated gases.
 These gases have strong ozone depleting effect and are regulated through the successful Montreal protocol.
 The positive effect of this regulation on the recovery of the ozone layer is well documented.
 It is also a benefit for the climate.